Skip to Content

 Diwali in Abu Dhabi celebrations are similar to those around the world.
 The Festival of Light is also celebrated by Jains, Sikhs and some Buddhists.

-Each year, Abu Dhabi, Dubai and other cities put on celebrations in the form of fireworks and candles.
+Each year, Abu Dhabi, Dubai, and other cities hold celebrations in the form of fireworks and candles.

 Millions of colourful lights illuminate apartment balconies and shopping malls during the celebrations of Diwali in Abu Dhabi.